Zurzar/PicsCreator/README.md

 ---

+## 🔞 18+ ONLY

-🔞 **18+ ONLY**: PicsCreator uses AI models capable of generating mature and potentially inappropriate content depending on the selected model, LoRA, and prompt.
+PicsCreator uses AI models capable of generating mature and potentially inappropriate content depending on the selected model, LoRA, and prompt.
 To ensure responsible use, the application **includes a built-in NSFW Content Filter** with over 500+ terms and expressions for blocking inappropriate content, including explicit sexual material, profanity, hate speech, violence, drug, discrimination, and illegal activities.

 The filter is based on the comprehensive blacklist from the **Civitai metadata lists** and has been extended with additional terms for maximum protection.